Jackie-Sydney-Betsy/weather-chrome-extension/README.md

 npm run build

-in your browser, go to [](chrome://extensions/), click "Load Unpacked"
+in your browser, go to [](chrome://extensions/), click "Load Unpacked," navigate to the repo on your machine, and choose the build folder

 click the extensions in the browser, and select the app's icon